-Fitness Release Time Benefit
+Wellness/Educational Release Time Benefit

-ASU Mid-South employees may use up to thirty minutes (30) twice a week for physical fitness purposes.
+ASU Mid-South employees may use up to three hours per week for wellness or educational purposes.
 Employees who wish to make use of this benefit should consult their supervisor.

 By utilizing the release time benefit, ASU Mid-South employees agree to the following: